• Skip to primary navigation

 Step three:

-In a large bowl, combine the potato wedges, oil, and spices and toss until the potatoes are evenly coated.
+In a large mixing bowl, combine the potato wedges, oil, and spices and toss until the potatoes are evenly coated.

 Seasoned potato wedges in a bowl.